-The consequence of the China example, and there are others, is that the world obviously doesn’t evolve as one for a host of reasons not the least of which is the broad recognition of, and respect for, the Rights of Others (i.e., we cannot demand that people respect our Rights if we don’t respect theirs).
-Consequently, here we are, thousands of years after the core ideas of democracy and rights were introduced and humankind still has yet to take the full advantage of ideas that have been statistically proven to make life better for all.
+The consequence of the China example and there are others is that the world obviously doesn’t evolve as one for a host of reasons, not the least of which is the broad recognition of, and respect for, the Rights of Others (i.e., we cannot demand that people respect our Rights if we don’t respect theirs).
+Consequently, here we are, thousands of years after the core ideas of democracy and rights were introduced, and humankind still has yet to take full advantage of ideas that have been statistically proven to make life better for all.

 The Impact of COVID-19 and Work From Anywhere (WFA)

-In terms of the shifts that are underway right now, I believe one is a massive shift in the way we collectively work.
-More particularly, I believe WFA is going to become far more ubiquitous than expected.
+In terms of the shifts underway right now, I believe one is a massive shift in how we collectively work.
+More particularly, I believe WFA will become far more ubiquitous than expected.

-I believe WFA was not only inevitable but that COVID-19 catapulted us into a New Age of Work.
-I also believe that this transformational shift is both tool and cultural based.
+I believe WFA was inevitable, and COVID-19 catapulted us into a New Age of Work.
+I also believe that this transformational shift is both tool and cultural-based.

 The culture shift of WFA washed over us as our working society was forced to adapt and evolve through the pandemic.
-Within months, it became clear that working norms were being exposed by COVID-19 and then millions of us began to look at work through a lens that had been embraced by a relatively small group of "nomads" who had, up until this point, worked from the edge of society.
+Within months, it became clear that working norms were being exposed by COVID-19, and then millions of us began to look at work through a lens that had been embraced by a relatively small group of "nomads" who had, up until this point, worked from the edge of society.
 At the risk of stating the obvious, broad-based WFA would have been almost impossible ten or twenty years ago because we just didn’t have the tools needed to make WFA work.
-In fact, for a short period of time during the onset of the pandemic, it seemed as if we were collectively pushing the capabilities of our information, communication technologies (I suspect someone wrote a witty article titled something like “We broke the internet!”).
-That said, we humans are a resourceful lot and, practically overnight, we found the tools we needed to make it almost easy for working people to Work From Anywhere.
+In fact, during the onset of the pandemic, it seemed as if we were collectively pushing the capabilities of our information and communication technologies (I suspect someone wrote a witty article titled something like “We broke the internet!”).
+That said, we humans are a resourceful lot and practically overnight, we found the tools we needed to make it almost easy for working people to Work From Anywhere.

 Nearly fifteen years ago, I saw the need for someone to not only build a system that codified the fundamentals of business building but for a software platform that would make mastering it almost easy.

 Fast forward to 2020, our platform played an integral role in helping companies catapult into this New Age of Work.
 Today, we have over 3,100 companies, with over 80,000 employees, running on our platform.
-Over the last year our team has worked with, and for, thousands of teams as they transitioned into WFA.
+Over the last year, our team has worked with and for thousands of teams as they transitioned into WFA.
 We’ve scrambled to help the companies.
 We’ve scrambled to help the coaches.
 We’ve scrambled to learn.
-We’ve scrambled to expand the capabilities of our tools, release new ones and add features that make WFA Almost EasyTM.
+We’ve scrambled to expand the capabilities of our tools, release new ones and add features that make WFA easier.
 And just as importantly, we clearly see so many different ways we can continue to help and serve as we collectively move into this New Age of Work.

-Mark Abbott is the Visionary/Founder of Ninety.io and a sought-after business leader, writer and executive-team coach.
-With nearly four decades of experience with early stage, small and mid-sized companies as a lender, investor and business builder, his passion centers on helping people build extraordinarily productive, humane and resilient companies.
+Mark Abbott is the founder of Ninety.io and a sought-after business leader, writer and executive-team coach.
+With nearly four decades of experience with early-stage, small and mid-sized companies as a lender, investor and business builder, his passion centers on helping people build extraordinarily productive, humane and resilient companies.